Dendritic Nix

 other impact than the overall capabilities provided into your systems.

-No dependencies other than flake-parts
+No dependencies

-as long as it exposes flake.modules.<class>.<aspect>
+All is good as long as you expose flake.modules.<class>.<aspect>

 attribute sets.